 - Vegan food available at government funded functions

 Vegan Australia will lobby all levels of government to ensure that quality vegan food is available at all government sponsored functions where food is served.
 This may begin with a campaign for local councils to adopt a pro-vegan food policy for council functions.
+This type of campaign has been done by other organisations.

 - Healthy vegan school lunches